thehelp/test/README.md

 }
 ```

 Lastly, you can set the environment variable `THEHELP_TEST_LEVEL` to customize the winston logging level for your tests.
-It defaulst to 'info.'
+It defaults to 'info.'

+## Detailed Docs

+Detailed docs be found at this project's GitHub Pages, thanks to `groc` and `thehelp-project`: [http://thehelp.github.io/test/](http://thehelp.github.io/test/).
+A good place to start is [`thehelp-test-harnest`](http://thehelp.github.io/test/src/client/thehelp-test/harness.html).

 ## License